AmjadRenno/ScooterLand/README.md

 **Database**: SQL Server, Relational design, Migrations **Tools**: Git, Visual Studio, Agile development

+## ⚖️ Disclaimer

+This is a **educational project** developed for university coursework.
+The "ScooterLand" name is used for demonstration purposes only and is not affiliated with any real business entity.
+This project is intended solely for learning and portfolio demonstration.

 ---

 **Ready to manage your scooter workshop efficiently! 🛵✨**